10 Free Webinar Recording Software + How To Record A Webinar (2025 Guide)

 a person standing behind a microphone with a cell phone on a tripod

 While you love to run webinars on autopilot using an automated webinar, you might also like the feeling of a live webinar.
-There’s a simple way to ensure that your pre-recorded events feel like live, and that is by adding in some commentary that makes it seem like you’re presenting live.
+There’s a simple way to ensure that your pre-recorded events feel like live events, and that is by adding in some commentary that makes it seem like you’re presenting live.

 Think about the live webinars you’ve attended or engaging webinars you’ve watched on replay.
-They don’t just have a basic introduction, followed by the main content, and end it with the sales pitch.
+They don’t just have a basic introduction, followed by the main content, and end with the sales pitch.
 They include a few live touches from the webinar hosts.

 These touches include the following: